 The following is a collection of 10 frequently asked questions about Agile methodology.
-You’ll find suggested best practices that come directly from Rally's coaching team, who have years of experience guiding organizations through Agile transformations.
+You’ll find suggested best practices that come directly from CA Agile Central's coaching team, who have years of experience guiding organizations through Agile transformations.
 Click a question from the list below to jump directly to a topic:

 - How do we know if a transition to Agile will work?
 Has anyone else like us done this successfully?

 - What is the right size for stories?

 - What is the right team size?

 - What if we can’t break down our stories?

 - Can we change a story or task after the iteration has started?

 - How do we write stories from the users’ perspective if we are delivering internally?

 - How do we estimate delivery date and cost?